SoftingIndustrial/edgeConfiguratorAPI/README.md

 # edge-configurator-manual

 NOTE: This documentation is deprecated.
+The up to date version is [here](https://github.com/SoftingIndustrial/SDEXapi).

 # Swagger API Documentation